Auto show: Manufacturer and Dealer shows

 The International Organization of Motor Vehicle Manufacturers organizes many auto shows, including the Big Five.
 These shows all have an advertising purpose.
 They are held as part of the sales strategy of the manufacturers.

 Enthusiast shows

 There are other car shows that are organized by car enthusiast associations, automobile dealers, retail businesses, charitable organizations, or municipalities.
 There is no generally accepted term for these more common events.

 Manufacturer car shows typically showcase vehicles currently being manufactured and available for purchase.
 Enthusiast car shows showcase individually owned vehicles, that are not currently being manufactured, and that are not available for purchase.

-Enthusiast car shows have rules of entry, limiting the types of vehicles that may be shown, e.g. classic cars, hot rods, single-models (Corvette, Packard, Mustang, etc.), type of vehicle (station wagons, pickup trucks, orphan brands, etc.).
+Enthusiast car shows have rules of entry, limiting the types of vehicles that may be shown, e.g. classic cars, hot rods, single-models (Corvette, Packard, Mustang, etc.), type of vehicle (station wagons, pickup trucks, orphan brands, etc…)

 Enthusiast car shows usually draw their entries locally.
 There are many car shows in various localities across many nations.
+Some may even be free to go to.